 You can also book a one-on-one yoga lesson at a time that suits you.
 If you want to do a yoga on your own, you find some recorded classes here.

 You decide how often you want to participate in the classes.
-The first time is for free so that you can see if you like the online classes and the type of yoga that I do.
+The first class is for free so that you can see if you like the online classes and the type of yoga that I do.

 I use Zoom for the online classes, if you haven’t tried it before I will help you with an instruction and a test session.